boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 ### Service-aware CE

-While in most cases CEs connect to PEs using IP (e.g., VLANs), a CE may also connect to the provider network using MPLS -potentially over IP tunnels- or Segment Routing over IPv6 (SRv6) {{?RFC8986}}.
+While in most cases CEs connect to PEs using IP (e.g., VLANs subinterface on a Layer 3 interface), a CE may also connect to the provider network using MPLS -potentially over IP tunnels- or Segment Routing over IPv6 (SRv6) {{?RFC8986}}.
 The CE has awareness of provider services configuration (e.g., control plane identifiers such as Route Targets (RTs) and Route Distinguishers (RDs)).
 An example of such an AC is depicted in {{figure-51}}.
 This is a source of confusion since these configurations are typically enforced on PEs.
 Notwithstanding, the reference design based on Orchestration scope prevails: the CE is managed by the customer and the AC is based on MPLS or SRv6 data plane technologies.
 Note that the complete termination of the AC within the provider network may happen on distinct routers: this is another example of distributed PE.

 ~~~~
 {::include ./drawings/mpls-ac.txt}